Law Enforcement Guidelines

 - Upon receipt of a valid search warrant, if these pieces of information are available, we can disclose content of customer virtual machines, the content of user communications with customer support, or other forms of content data.

-- For legal requests from government agencies/law enforcement outside of the United States, we require that the request be served via a United States court or enforcement agency under the procedures of an applicable mutual legal assistance treaty (MLAT).
+- For legal requests from government agencies/law enforcement outside of the United States, we require that the request be served via (1) a United States court, (2) an enforcement agency under the procedures of an applicable mutual legal assistance treaty (MLAT), or (3) an order from a foreign government that is subject to an executive agreement that the Attorney General of the United States has determined and certified to Congress satisfies the requirements of 18 U.S.C.
+2523.

 As US law permits, we may disclose user information to law enforcement without a subpoena or warrant when we believe that doing so without delay is necessary to prevent death or serious physical harm to an identifiable victim.
 We require emergency requests to be made in writing via email and include all the information available so that we may evaluate the urgency of the request.
 Please see the example imminent harm request below for emergency process details.